MG4ACA/pharmacy-pos-front-end/README.md

 - updated_at
 ```

 **Note**: This table maintains separate records for each stock batch.
-When products are sold, the `remaining_quantity` is decremented using FIFO method.
+Stock entries are created automatically when a stock receipt is completed.
+When products are sold, the `quantity_remaining` is decremented using FIFO method.

 ### Sales Table